eliaz5536/DirAuto/README.md

 sudo apt-get install seclist
 ```

-You can utilize the bash script by donwloading the git clone by the following:
+You can utilize the bash script by downloading the git clone by the following:
 ```

 ```